Sports Chiropractic Care - Spokane, WA

 Our sports chiropractic care is typically covered by your medical insurance.
 We provide cost estimates before your appointment when you book online and include your insurance details.

-Runners — managing hip pain, IT band issues, runner's knee, shin splints, plantar fasciitis or overuse injuries that are cutting training short
+Running-Related Injuries: hip pain, IT band syndrome, runner's knee, shin splints, and plantar fasciitis.

 What Makes it Different